How to Scientifically Decompose Personal OKRs? WBS Technology Application Guide

 3. The Golden Combination of WBS and OKR

-When WBS technology meets the OKR system, it creates dual synergistic effects:- Goal Alignment: Ensuring every decomposed task aligns with the Objectives direction
+When WBS technology meets the OKR system, it creates dual synergistic effects:

 - Dynamic Adjustment: Reallocating subtask priorities when KR1 progress lags behind schedule during quarterly reviews